 On May 16, 2017 an additional grant of 21,000 restricted stock awards ("2017 Awards") was authorized by the Compensation Committee of the Company's Board of Directors.
 All of the 2017 Awards are subject to a time-vesting schedule and 75% are subject to performance conditions relating to EBITDA growth for the years ending December 31, 2017 and 2018, as stated in the 2017 Awards Agreements.
 The 25% of the 2017 Awards not subject to performance conditions have a fair market grant date value of approximately \$54,000, with the expense recognized over the two year vesting period.
 The 2017 Awards subject to the performance conditions have a fair market grant date value of \$161,000, with the expense recognized over the two year vesting period based upon the probability of achievement.
-As of December 31, 2017 the fair value of the vested awards was approximately \$108,000 and the fair value of the non-vested awards was \$108,000.
-Stock based compensation expense of \$108,000 was recognized in the Company's financial statements in relation to the 2017 Awards during the year ending December 31, 2017.
+Stock based compensation expense of approximately \$27,000 and \$0 was recognized in the Company's financial statements in relation to the 2017 Awards during the three month periods ending March 31, 2018 and 2017.